TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 Your vision is the result of light that passes through the front part of the eye (cornea) and hits the back of the eyeball (retina).
 After that, the optic nerve and brain finish the job.

-Eyes of people with astigmatism can't produce a clear image on the retina because light doesn't focus on a single point as it should.
-As a result, objects you're looking at may appear blurry, distorted, and partly out of focus.
+The eyes of people with astigmatism can't produce a clear image on the retina because light doesn't focus on a single point as it should.
+As a result, the objects you're looking at may appear blurry, distorted, and partly out of focus.

 By default, without corrective lenses, everything around people with astigmatism appears slightly doubled (diplopia) and blurred at close and far distances.
 It's as if two nearly identical images on semi-transparent paper don't align perfectly when you place one on top of the other.